w3c/wai-curricula/intro.md

 ##### Objectives

-  * Introducing learners on how people with disabilities use the web.
-  * Raising awareness on the fact that every person uses the web in a different manner.
+* Studying specific cases of personas with disabilities using the web by providing learners with tangible examples of people with disabilities using screne readers or screen magnifiers.
+Bring one or two people or use videos.

 ##### Learning outcomes

   * Understanding how individuals with disabilities use the web.
-  * Familiarizing with the needs of such personas when it comes to their usage of web technologies.
+  * Getting acquainted with how people with disabilities take advantage of accessibility characteristics when they navigate the web.
   * Understanding the most common barriers and issues that people with disabilities face when navigating the web.

 ##### Approximate duration.

-3 hours, depending on stories.
+2 hours, depending on stories.

 ##### Contents